ColeTownsend/Meeet-Blog/_posts/2014-09-16-tuesday-forecast-four.md

 ## A few goals for the week ahead:

-- Move back to the invite system
-- Simplify the application system
+- Streamline the application system
-- Surpass Kickstarter goal
-- Finalize Tee Shirt Designs
 - Get a new developer on board!
+- Create a new communication avenue (probably twitter)

 <img src="http://zippy.gfycat.com/WebbedBaggyAmericanbulldog.gif">